 Dr Ashley Clements

-Assistant Professor in Greek Literature and Philosophy
+Associate Professor in Greek Literature and Philosophy

 I studied Ancient History and Social Anthropology at University College London, Classics at Cambridge, and taught at Durham University before joining the Classics Department at Trinity College Dublin in 2006.